|Search Our Collections Database to Access Collections Finding Aids|

 Searching for Collections Finding Aids in the Database

-Visit the UB Special Collections & Archives website to access the Collections Database, ArchivesSpace, where our finding aids describing archival collections are stored.
+Visit Special Collections and Archives website to access the Collections Database, ArchivesSpace, where our finding aids describing archival collections are stored.
 Finding aids will allow you to understand the collection.
-The database includes finding aids for University Archives collections, Baltimore Studies collections, audiovisual collections, and lineage collections at the UB Special Collections & Archives.
+The database includes finding aids for University Archives collections, Baltimore Studies collections, audiovisual collections, and lineage collections at Special Collections and Archives.
 When you find a collection relevant for your research project you can contact us to request access to specific boxes and/or folders of materials within the collection.

 Tips for Searching